COMMUNITY RESEARCH PROJECT DEVELOPMENT

 *Please note that JLF members cannot raise funds on behalf of our community partners.
-Additionally, JLF will not consider proposals from individuals, political organizations for political purposes, religious organizations for religious purposes, capital fund or endowment fund drives.
+Additionally, JLF will not consider proposals from individuals, political organizations for political purposes, religious organizations for religious purposes, capital funds or endowment fund drives.

-JLF invites organizations and local agencies with a 501 (c) (3) status to submit the attached preliminary application requesting volunteer assistance (required) and/or monetary support for the development and/or implementation of a volunteer based program that will address child mental health issues/needs within Cumberland County.
+JLF invites organizations and local agencies with a 501 (c) (3) status to submit the attached preliminary application requesting volunteer assistance (required) and/or monetary support for the development and/or implementation of a volunteer-based program that will address child mental health issues/needs within Cumberland County.
 Proposals will be evaluated according to the following general criteria:

 - Impact: Ability to significantly serve the needs of our community